griffithlab/rnabio.org/_posts/0003-06-01-Batch-Correction.md

 - `counts`.
 This is your matrix of gene expression read counts (raw counts).
 Each row is a gene, each column is a sample, and each cell has an integer count for the number of RNA-seq counts observed for that gene/sample combination.
 In R we want this data to be passed into ComBat-Seq in matrix format (use `as.matrix()` if neccessary).
 - `batch`.
 This is a vector describing the batches you are concerned about.
 For example, if you have six samples that you created RNA-seq data for but for the first four you used one library kit (A) but then you had to use a different library kit (B) for the last four samples, you would define your `batch` vector as: `c(1,1,1,1,2,2,2,2)`.
 - `group = NULL`.
 This is a vector describing your biological condition of interest.
-For example, if your experiment involved *pairs* of drug treated and untreated cells.
-And you did 4 biological replicates.
+For example, if your experiment involved *pairs* of drug treated and untreated cells, and you did 4 biological replicates.
 You would define your `group` vector as: c(1,2,1,2,1,2,1,2).
 - `covar_mod = NULL`.
 If you have multiple biological conditions of interest, you can define these with `covar_mod` (covariates) instead of `group`.
 For example, lets assume we have the same experiment as described above, except that we did four replicates (treated vs untreated pairs), but we alternated use of male and female cells for each of the replicates.
 You then would define a covariate matrix to supply to `covar_mod` as follows:

 ```R